vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/03_Temple_history/02_9th_to_17th_CE/20_TIRUMALA_UNDER_THE_SALUVA_DYNASTY_OF.md

   <tr>
    <td>200-TT.
    </td>
-   <td>This record of 1476 A.D. refers to the practice of Malaikuniya- ninra-perumal going to a mantapam in the Varaha temple, to the car procession during the Panguni and Purattasi festivals and to the custom of the Nachachimar receiving a bath after being smeared with turmeric on the occasion of Kanuppadi.
+   <td>This record of 1476 A.D. refers to the practice of Malaikuniyaninra-perumal going to a mantapam in the Varaha temple, to the car procession during the Panguni and Purattasi festivals and to the custom of the Nachachimar receiving a bath after being smeared with turmeric on the occasion of Kanuppadi.
    </td>
   </tr>
   <tr>